-And remember to never shop when you are hungry as you are more likely to get throw-away snacks that are high in carbohydrates.
-Eat a snack before you go, ideally something that is rich in fiber.
+And remember never to shop when you are hungry as you are more likely to get throw-away snacks that are high in carbohydrates.
+Just eat a snack before you go, ideally something that is rich in fiber!

-Instead of getting a bowl of ice cream, you can grab some veggies and eat them raw or throw them into a blender with some ice and yogurt and make a smoothie, or freeze and mash bananas or grapes as a cool ice cream replacement.
+Keep in mind: Instead of getting a bowl of ice cream, you can grab some fruits and eat them raw.
+You can even throw them into a blender with some ice and yogurt to make a smoothie, or freeze and mash bananas or grapes as a fresh ice cream replacement!

-Just the word “Fats” is enough to make most people cringe, but it isn’t always the dirty word we give it.
-Our bodies do need a healthy dose of fats, as long as it is the right kind.
+Just the word “Fats” is enough to make most people cringe, but it does not always represent something bad!
+Our bodies do need a healthy dose of fats daily, as long as it is the right kind.

-Any fats that are known as monounsaturated or polyunsaturated are considered good fats:
+Any fats that are known as monounsaturated or polyunsaturated are considered healthy fats!

-Exercise boosts your energy and serotonin, and releases endorphins that make you feel great.
-So if you feel yourself craving sweets, get active.
+Exercise boosts your energy and serotonin levels and releases endorphins into your blood stream that will make you feel great!
+So if you will feel yourself craving sweets again, just get active!